drainpixie/blossom/content/meta/books.md

 +++

 title = "Books"
-description = "A recap of books, it owns, reads, or wants to read." date = 2025-03-18
+description = "A recap of books, I own, read, or want to read." date = 2025-04-23

 [taxonomies]
 tags = ["000", "productivity"]